alanyliu/book-exchange/README.md

 Data stored in Commons CSV format.

-A portion of the project in Python is also available in this repo (see main.py, requests.py, and setup.py).
+As a side note, a portion of the project in Python is also available in this repo (see main.py, requests.py, and setup.py).
 Below are the necessary dependencies:
   - pandas
   - requests
   - BeautifulSoup